 Here’s some extra information about the CFO for those going the spousal visa route: Filipinas who want to change their name on their passport (to their married name) will also have to attend the CFO seminar (regardless of whether or not they have expressed an intention to leave the country).

-Ridiculous as this is, I’d still recommend she change her passport to her married name.
+I think it’s a bit ridiculous that a Filipina has to jump through such hoops just to have her name changed on her own passport.
+Regardless, I’d still recommend she change her passport to her married name.
 It is one extra way to document the legitimacy of your marriage.

 The downside to this is she’ll still have to go back to CFO once she has the visa to get the actual stamp.
 The good news is once she goes back she can get the stamp without attending the seminar again or paying any more fees.
 She can probably avoid the crowd by going mid morning or mid afternoon to get the stamp while others are attending the seminar.
+All she’ll have to do is present her passport (with the US Visa now stamped in it) and they’ll give her the CFO stamp.
+Once she has both the US Visa and the CFO stamped on her passport you’re all set to leave the country.

 You can download the registration form before going to get the stamp if you want.
 They are available at the CFO office, but it’s a little more convenient to print it and fill it out ahead of time.